Predator Control

 You can check if this option is available on your holding using the search targeting tool which can be found on any of the following AECS guidance pages:

 You must prepare and submit for approval a predator control plan.
 The plan must detail the location, area and method of proposed predator control activity (crows only, or mammals and crows).
-It must also detail the personal identification number of the person operating the traps, and identify the proposed trap or snare locations on a map.
+It must also detail the personal identification number of the person operating the traps, and identify the proposed trap locations on a map.

 For crow control only

-• where using the General Licence on certain designated sites you must read, understand and abide by certain standing conditions.
+- where using the General Licence on certain designated sites you must read, understand and abide by certain standing conditions.

-• you must purchase the agreed number of Larsen traps by the 1 June of the first year of your contract.
+- you must purchase the agreed number of Larsen traps by the 1 June of the first year of your contract.
 (Larsen mate and Larsen pod traps are not eligible for payment)

-• traps must be tagged with the NatureScot operators registration number clearly visible
+- traps must be tagged with the NatureScot operators registration number clearly visible

-• each spring, you must set and operate the trap(s) as detailed in your predator control plan
+- each spring, you must set and operate the trap(s) as detailed in your predator control plan

-• you must maintain a diary of the activity undertaken, including the current location of traps and dates that traps are set, or unset
+- you must maintain a diary of the activity undertaken, including the current location of traps and dates that traps are set, or unset

-you must submit a report each year of the activity undertaken to RPID.
+- you must submit a report each year of the activity undertaken to RPID.

 For mammal and crow control

-• where crow trapping you must comply with the conditions for crow control described above
+- for crow trapping you must comply with the conditions for crow control described above

-• the claim area must be limited to the eligible area as defined in the supporting guidance
+- the claim area must be limited to the eligible area as defined in the supporting guidance

-• when trapping stoats you must read and comply with the current General Licence to use certain traps to kill stoats for the conservation of wild birds or the prevention of serious damage to livestock (Further details on the General Licence)
+- when trapping stoats you must read and comply with the current General Licence to use certain traps to kill stoats for the conservation of wild birds or the prevention of serious damage to livestock (Further details on the General Licence)

-• as of 1 April 2020 you may no longer use other trap types to catch stoats (e.g. Fenn-type, WCS tube trap, BMI Magnum models); if you use these types of traps for control of other species and you catch stoats you will be breaking the law.
+- as of 1 April 2020 you may no longer use other trap types to catch stoats (e.g. Fenn-type, WCS tube trap, BMI Magnum models); if you use these types of traps for control of other species and you catch stoats you will be breaking the law.

-• you must manage the same location and extent each year for the duration of your contract
+- you must manage the same location and extent each year for the duration of your contract

-• you must submit a report each year of the activity undertaken to RPID
+- you must submit a report each year of the activity undertaken to RPID

 You can claim:

-• for crow control: £259.60 per trap operated up to a maximum of ten traps per contract
+- for crow control: £259.60 per trap operated up to a maximum of ten traps per contract

-• for mammal and crow control programme: £2.18 per hectare
+- for mammal and crow control programme: £2.18 per hectare

 The inspectors will check: